DiffuseMovie340/minecraft-plugin-kit/instructions-and-guidelines/download-instructions.md

 (Not reccomended) Download beta plugins with published code:
 Folder:
 Use the green "Code" button in the main screen and download and extract the ZIP file or open and clone the repository with GitHub Desktop.
-If you want to try out some beta plugins that were published to the main repository, but not officially released, here are instructions:
+Single file:
-Open the file you want as a "RAW" file
-Right-click the page and save it with "Save as"
-It would help a lot if you could submit a bug report or a feature request!
+Click on the file you want, and click the "Download" button on the right **OR** Open the file you want as a "RAW" file and right-click the page and save it with "Save as" It would help a lot if you could submit a bug report or a feature request!
 Or comment that you think it's ready for publish.